 Classic Car Tours are extremely proud to be the sponsor of the St Saturnin Trophy for the best car at the Classic British Welcome.

-This is a free event taking place on Friday the 12th June for classic cars, classic sports cars and modern sports cars.
+This is a free event taking place on Friday for classic cars, classic sports cars and modern sports cars.
 The event normally attracts up to 800 cars and there are also market stalls, food, licenced bars and jazz bands.
 The theme for this years exhibition has yet to be anounced, however there will be some fantastic historic cars on display.

 If you are near to St Saturnin on the Friday before this years Le Mans 24 Hours, then be sure to stop by and enjoy the atmosphere at this unique event.
 It's well worth a visit and the show is open from 09.00 to 17.00.